The Americas: Continents Shaped by Nature and History

 North America

-North America encompasses the northernmost part of the Americas, primarily Canada and the United States.
-These two nations dominate the region economically and politically.
-The region also includes several territories and dependencies, such as Greenland (an autonomous territory of Denmark), Bermuda (a British Overseas Territory), and Saint Pierre and Miquelon (a French territorial collectivity).
+North America encompasses the northernmost portion of the Americas and is predominantly made up of Canada and the United States, two economic and political powerhouses that together shape much of the region's influence on global affairs.
+Beyond these countries, the region includes several important territories and dependencies, such as Greenland—an autonomous territory within the Kingdom of Denmark—Bermuda, a British Overseas Territory, and Saint Pierre and Miquelon, a French territorial collectivity.

 Mesoamerica